 The Age of Destiny

-The events of this age take place within the game EverQuest II and its seven expansions.
+The events of this age take place within the game EverQuest II and its eighteen expansions.